- Booster Gold

 Booster appears to be sitting at a table with Rocket Red #4.
-This is the first time that Booster has been seen with Rocket Red since he began wearing armor derived from the Rocket Red suit.
-Behind Booster, Alan Scott appears to be having a conversation with John Constantine.
+This story represents their first "adventure" since Booster began wearing armor derived from Rocket Red technology.
+Behind Booster, Alan Scott is having a conversation with John Constantine.
 Nearby, Guy's friends Rita Muldoon and Buck Wargo attempt to negotiate with the Phantom Stranger for a suitable Christmas present for Guy.
 (The man in the extreme foreground looking at the viewer appears to be Denny O'Neil, longtime comic book writer and, at the time of this issue's publication, DC Comics Batman Group Editor.)

 Page 22, panel 1